 Revocable living trust in California

-A revocable living trust in California, completed at EstateLDA, is a legal trust document created by an individual that can be changed over time.
+A revocable living trust in California, completed at EstateLDA, is a legal trust document created by an individual that can be changed or amended over time.
 California revocable living trusts are used to avoid probate and to protect the privacy of the trust owner, the Trustee, and beneficiaries of the trust as well as minimize estate taxes.
 A revocable living trust is a legal document that states who you want to manage and distribute your assets if you’re unable to, and who receives those things when you pass away.
-Creating your revocable living trust through EstateLDA, helps communicate your wishes so your loved ones aren’t left guessing or dealing with the courts in probate.
+Creating your revocable living trust in California through EstateLDA, helps communicate your wishes so your loved ones aren’t left guessing or dealing with the courts in probate.
 At EstateLDA, a very common question we hear is, Who owns the property in a revocable trust?
 The answer is that after the assets assigned to the trust they belong to the trust itself, not the trustee.
 Those assets remain subject to the rules and instructions of the revocable trust contract.
 Most basically, a trust is a right in property, which is held in a fiduciary relationship by one party for the benefit of another.
 When we think of a revocable trust, we often think of it as a vehicle that holds all of our stuff.
 The only person that may drive that vehicle is the Trustee.

 The cost of going to Probate Court can be tolling, and because of that, many people do whatever they can to avoid Probate Court.
 There are many options in many states however, in California these are popular choices: